 4. Business Credit Scores and Ratings: Business credit bureaus consider many factors when calculating a company’s credit scores and ratings.
 Statistical models compare a company’s performance to similar businesses in the same industry or region.
 The use of predictive analytics can reveal whether a business is underperforming or presents a higher financial risk.
 Applying these scores and ratings allows a company to minimize independent research and more quickly understand the risks associated with doing business with another firm.

 Of course, trade references, public information, or business credit scores and ratings can also reveal encouraging information about a company.
 Either way, credit professionals should set credit limits based upon their confidence in a customer’s ability to pay.
 Of course, trade references, financial documents, or business credit scores and ratings can also reveal encouraging information about a company.
 Either way, business owners should set credit limits based upon their confidence in a customer’s ability to pay.

 At a minimum, vendors need answers to two main questions before extending credit to another business:

 - How likely is the business to default on a loan?
-This speaks to the overall financial stability and credibility of a company.
-If a business’s risk profile indicates that it’s financially stressed, you may not want to extend trade credit for fear of taking on a bad business debt.
+This speaks to the company’s overall financial stability.
+If a business’s risk profile indicates that it’s financially stressed, credit managers may not want to extend any amount of trade credit for fear of taking on a bad business debt.
 Businesses that seem to be on a sound financial footing may be better candidates.

 Business Credit Management Solutions

 Business credit risk management is essential for making sound lending decisions and protecting cash flow.
-While it’s impossible to eliminate all risk, the wealth of data available to businesses can help them guard against outstanding debts and defaults.
+While it’s impossible to eliminate all risk, the wealth of data and risk management tools available to businesses can help them guard against outstanding bad debts and defaults.